Recording of DeLoG's Webinar on Localising the SDGs Now Available

-Agreed in the United Nations in 2015, the SDGs constitute an ambitious agenda that will shape development efforts over the next 13 years.
+Agreed in the United Nations in 2015, the SDGs constitute an ambitious agenda that will shape development efforts over the next one and a half decades.
 Up to 65% of SDG targets could be at risk should local urban stakeholders not be assigned a clear mandate and role in the implementation process.
-This session provided background on the SDGs and reflected on where the 2030 Agenda stands, particularly in terms of local government involvement.
-It has also been discussed to which extent cities are on track to achieve the SDGs based on current trends and provided a series of emerging examples on what cities, particularly in Latin America, are doing to implement the SDGs.
-Some of the challenges of localising the SDGs and the role of donors in this agenda have been elaborated upon as well.
-In addition, a case study from a GIZ programme offered insights into the particularities and opportunities of localising the SDGs in Benin.
+The webinar provided background on the SDGs and reflected on where the implementation of the 2030 Agenda stands, particularly in terms of local government involvement.
+Special attention was paid to the process of “localising the SDGs”, its core elements, practical localising approaches and the challenges associated with them as well as how these approaches are reflected in the Voluntary National Reviews submitted so far by UN member states in the annual High-Level Political Forum on Sustainable Development.
+In addition, a case study from a GIZ Programme offered insights into the particularities and opportunities of localising the SDGs in Benin.

 About the experts: